Marshall County Recycling

 Main Facility

-Our main facility accepts the same items as the transfer stations in addition to scrap metal and aluminum, appliances, tires (limit 5), and large cell batteries (car, boat, lawnmower, etc) and printer cartridges.
-We DO NOT accept glass, any type of pressurized gas containers, or e-waste.
+Our main facility accepts the same items as the transfer stations in addition to scrap metal and aluminum, appliances, and large cell batteries (car, boat, lawnmower, etc).
+We DO NOT accept glass or any type of pressurized gas containers for recycling.

 Special Events